 However, there are several Irish businesses who have recognized this problem and have decided to sell products with less of an environmental impact.
 These businesses feature products produced and printed in Ireland, creating Irish jobs while also cutting down on emissions.

 An obvious sacrifice to this is usually cost, as these products are often more expensive than their cheaply produced counterparts.
 This isn't always the case however and it should not deter people from browsing the featured sites below.
 Purchasing just one or two items instead of cheap 'fast' fashion is a step in the right direction.

 If possible make changes to your shopping habits to reduce the impact that the clothing industry has on our planet.
 Please have a look at the sites below.

-Featuring Men's and Women's clothing as well as shoes and accessories, fresh cuts clothing is the largest sustainably sourced clothes store, featuring a variety of products at reasonable prices.
+Featuring men's and women's clothing as well as shoes and accessories, Fresh Cuts Clothing is the largest sustainably sourced clothes store in Ireland, featuring a variety of products at reasonable prices.